Patient education: Fibromyalgia (Beyond the Basics)

 The cause of fibromyalgia is unknown.
 Various physical or emotional factors may play a role in triggering symptoms.
-Although the pain is felt in muscles and soft-tissues, there are no visible abnormalities at these sites.
+Although the pain is felt in muscles and soft tissues, there are no visible abnormalities at these sites.
 The muscles and tendons are excessively irritated by various painful stimuli.
-This is thought to be the result of a change in pain perception, a phenomenon termed “central sensitization.”
-Other conditions may also develop as a result of central sensitization, including irritable bowel syndrome, chronic fatigue syndrome, chronic headaches, and chronic jaw and facial pain.
+This is thought to be the result of a change in pain perception, a phenomenon termed "central sensitization."
+Other conditions may also develop as a result of central sensitization, including irritable bowel syndrome (IBS); chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID); chronic headaches; and chronic jaw and facial pain.

 As research studies continue, the factors that lead to chronic pain in fibromyalgia will be better understood, hopefully allowing for the development of better treatments.

-Despite the large number of symptoms, there is no generally agreed upon explanation for how or why central sensitization develops.
+Despite the large number of symptoms, there is no generally agreed-upon explanation for how or why central sensitization develops.
 The most plausible theory suggests that some people have a genetic predisposition to fibromyalgia because of a heightened sense of pain.
-In other people, various stressors, including infection, physical or emotional trauma, sleep disturbances, or other medical conditions allow for the development of fibromyalgia .
+In other people, various stressors, including infection, physical or emotional trauma, sleep disturbances, or other medical conditions allow for the development of fibromyalgia [1,2].

 The chance of developing fibromyalgia is increased eightfold in family members of a person with fibromyalgia compared with people in the general population.
 Similar genetic factors are noted in people with irritable bowel syndrome, depression, and migraines.